sveltevietnam/sveltevietnam.dev/docs/DEVELOPMENT.md

 This is a monorepo managed with [pnpm] workspace and [turborepo].
 The internal projects are scoped as following:

-- `/libs/*`: each project is a collection of code reusable across monorepo.
+- `/packages/*`: each project is a collection of code reusable across monorepo, and potentially publishable.
 - `/services/*`: each project represent a service running in isolation (bot, backend domains, ...).
 - `/sites/*`: each project represents an isolated domain.
 - `/workers/*`: each project maintains a separate [Cloudflare worker][cloudflare.worker].